-MAYSAMA and Mito Red Light – A Combination Therapy for Anti-Aging
+Mito Red Light and MAYSAMA - A Combination Therapy for Anti-Aging

 Maysama has partnered with Mito Red Light to bring you a combination therapy to improve the outcomes of your Red Light Therapy for Anti-aging.
-This blog looks at the evidence behind combining topical antioxidants with your red light therapy treatments to improve the efficacy of photobiomodulation for skin rejuvenation.
+This blog looks at the evidence behind combining topical antioxidants with your red light therapy treatments to improve the efficacy of photobiomodulation for anti-ageing.

 If you are already using Red Light Therapy, then this is the perfect pairing to up your Red Light Therapy game for anti-aging.
 And if you are not already using Red Light Therapy as part of your skincare regime then read on to learn more.

 Why you need Red Light Therapy for Skin Health and Anti-aging.

 Red light and near infrared are part of nature’s defence against UV light.
 Red light and near infrared from the sun are high early in the morning and then high again in the afternoon, so it can offer a preparative and reparative action against UV light, which we know can be harmful to the skin.
 This theory is supported by a study on volunteers pretreated with red light and near infrared, which showed a reduction in the development of erythema when these volunteers were subsequently exposed to UV light.

 Red light is also anti-inflammatory, so it can help reduce symptoms for skin disorders, from acne to rosacea and psoriasis.
 I have rosacea and I have found Red Light Therapy instrumental in managing my rosacea flare-ups and the condition in general.
 If you have rosacea and you are interested to learn how I have treated mine with great success, you can read more about this on my blog – My Rosacea Skincare Routine.